TrajectoryFormer: 3D Object Tracking Transformer with Predictive Trajectory Hypotheses: Related Work

 Benefiting from recent advancements in 3D object detection, the state-of-the-art 3D MOT algorithms have adopted the tracking-by-detection paradigm.
 A notable example is CenterPoint~\cite{yin2021center}, which proposes a simple approach that utilize objects' center distance as the association metric to link detection boxes across sequential frames.
 However, CenterPoint employ a constant velocity assumption to compensate for the motion displacement between different frames.
 This approach may exhibit less resilient to missing detections or curved motion trajectories.

-In addition to velocity, several 3D MOT algorithms utilize Kalman Filters to estimate the location of tracked objects.
+Similar to the conception of optical flow~\cite{huang2022flowformer,shi2023videoflow,shi2023flowformer++}, several 3D MOT algorithms utilize Kalman Filters to estimate the location of tracked objects.
 AB3DMOT~\cite{abmot3d} serves as a foundational approach in this regard, where 3D Intersection-over-Union (IoU) is employed as the association metric for object tracking.
 Furthermore, Chiu \emph{et al.}~\cite{prob-mahabolis} propose an alternative approach by introducing the use of Mahalanobis distance as a replacement for 3D IoU to capture the uncertainty of the trajectories.
 Meanwhile, SimpleTrack~\cite{simpletrack} conducts an analysis of the different components of a tracking-by-detection pipeline and and provides suggestions for enhancing each component.
-ImmortalTracker~\cite{immortaltracker} propose a simple tracking system that maintain tracklets for objects gone dark to solve the ID swich problem in 3D MOT.
+ImmortalTracker~\cite{immortaltracker} propose a simple tracking system that maintain tracklets for objects gone dark to solve the ID switch problem in 3D MOT.
 SpOT~\cite{stearns2022spot} introduces a approach by developing the representation of tracked objects as sequences of time-stamped points and bounding boxes over a long temporal history.
-At each timestamp, SpOT improves the location and motion estimates of tracked objects by utilizing encoded features from the maintained sequence of objects.
+At each timestamp, SpOT improves the location estimates of tracked objects by utilizing encoded features from the maintained sequence of objects.

-In contrast to SpOT, which refines already-associated trajectories using long sequence boxes and point clouds, TrajectoryFormer leverages the appearance features of short-term point clouds and incorporates long-term historical trajectory information as simultaneous association clues.
-This enables our algorithm to obtain better trajectory-box association result from the proposed multiple hypotheses with low computational overhead.
+Some works exploit trajectory prediction to deal with occlusion problems in tracking or detection.
+FutureDet~\cite{peri2022forecasting} propose an end-to-end approach for detection and motion forecasting based on LiDAR, which is capable of forecasting multiple-future trajectories via future detection.
+Quo-Vadis~\cite{dendorfer2022quo} utilizes trajectory prediction to solve long-term occlusions in single-camera tracking.
+Similarly, PF-Track~\cite{pang2023standing} maintains the object positions and enables re-association by integrating motion predictions to handle long-term occlusions multi-camera 3D MOT.